Khartrum/khartrum.github.io/_posts/work/2019-05-20-talk-about-the-classic.md

 type: project
 selected: false
 published: true
-title: 'Talk About The Classic '
+title: Comedy Podcast
-genre: Podcast Copy
+genre: Host
-domain: podcast
+domain: Talk About The Classic
 ---
 ## A New Post